maithrikrishnan/matlab-portfolio/README.md

 # MATLAB Portfolio

 A collection of MATLAB projects exploring applied mathematics, computational physics, and numerical analysis.
 Topics include Monte Carlo simulations, differential equations, iterative solvers, and orbital mechanics.
+Each folder contains the project write-up, and the MATLAB files used in the project.

 ---